Skip to main content

 The Darrouzett Education Foundation is currently funds scholarships for graduating seniors and for dual credit classes for juniors and seniors.
 They also disperse scholarship funds that are donated by other entities including the Darrouzett Ex-Student Association.

+The Darrouzett Education Foundation is proud to support student success through scholarship opportunities for graduating seniors.
 We invite eligible students to apply for scholarships that recognize academic achievement, leadership, and community involvement.
 Begin your journey toward higher education with the support of your hometown foundation.

 Our displayed data concerning the life and military history of Rickey Layne Jergenson is a work in progress.
 We've assembled a list of elements we are in the process of researching and reviewing.
 This profile was last edited on 2015-04-23 16:56:32.